Smart green VCs you should know

 Generation Investment Management

-Generation Investment Management (US and Europe – late stage) is a private and public equity investment firm focused on sustainability that was co-founded by Al Gore and David Blood.
+Generation Investment Management (USA and Europe – late stage) is a private and public equity investment firm focused on sustainability that was co-founded by Al Gore and David Blood.
 The Atlantic published a great story about Generation’s investment strategy and fund performance.
 Colin le Duc is the key partner responsible for their VC investments and just relocated to San Francisco to open an office there.
-Alois Flatz (formerly at Zouk) is a senior advisor looking for investments in the DACH region.
+Alois Flatz is a senior advisor looking for investments in the DACH region.

 Greencoat Capital (UK – late stage) is a UK-based cleantech VC focused on late stage investments and backed by one LP, the Irish utility ESB.
 Greencoat’s portfolio features Nualight, Cylon and Wind Energy Direct.